mneal4/CSE_701_finalproject/README.md

 17. transpose(): To obtain the transpose of a matrix.
 18. zero_matrix(): To obtain a zero matrix.

-This class contains three private members rows, cols, elements to store the number of rows, number of columns, and matrix elements.
+This class contains three private members rows, cols, and elements to store the number of rows, the number of columns, and the matrix elements.

 ### EMalgo Class
 This is a derived class from the matrix class to allow the functions in this class to inherit the matrix objects.
 The functions included in this class are listed below.